Dheeru-Manchikanti/E-commerce/README.md

 - User account management (orders, addresses, profile)
 - Admin dashboard for managing products, orders, and categories
 - Order management system
-- Bulk image upload for products

 ## Setup Instructions

 1. Clone or download this repository
 2. Place it in your XAMPP htdocs folder
-3. Import the database.sql file into your MySQL server
+3. Import the database.sql/ecommerce.sql file into your MySQL server
 4. Configure database settings in includes/config.php
 5. Access the site at http://localhost/Ecommerce/
 6. Access the admin panel at http://localhost/Ecommerce/admin/